Private Mortgage Lenders in Ontario

 Since you do not need to have a license to be a private lender in Ontario, all you need to become a private lender is money to invest.

-Investing in private mortgages can be easy as purchasing the stock of a Mortgage Investment Corporation.
+Investing in private mortgages can be as easy as purchasing the stock of a Mortgage Investment Corporation.
 You can also join a syndicate or directly lend to individuals looking to borrow.

 Can a lawyer lend money to their clients in Ontario?